faceyspacey/rudy/docs/respond-modules.md

 }
 ```

-will result in the corresponding action creator automatically injected in to components:
+will result in the corresponding action creator automatically injected in to components (and already bound to `dispatch`):

 ```js
 const RespondComponent = (props, state, actions) => <button onClick={actions.home}>HOME</button>
 ```

+> These are some of the benefits of `dependency injection` rather than having to `import` action creators into all your files.

-Then there is also: `actions.posts.complete()` which is automatically generated, and several others.
+Then there is also: `actions.posts.complete()`and `actions.posts.error()` which are automatically generated.

 When using Respond Modules, the actions appear namespaced like this: `actions.moduleName.morePossibleNesting.home()`.